 Intercept surveys are an efficient tool for website usability testing, understanding customer behavior and preferences, and gaining a holistic view of your customer experience.

 Intercept surveys are highly diverse and cater to different business purposes.
-So, you need to clearly understand intercept survey types to leverage them efficiently and interact with your customers.
+So, you must clearly understand intercept survey types to leverage them efficiently and interact with your customers.

 Overlay Pop-Ups

-Exit-intent surveys are also a type of overlay pop-up as they appear as soon as the visitors are about to leave the website.
+Exit-intent surveys are also overlay popups as they appear as soon as the visitors are about to leave the website.

 Website Embed

-Website embed surveys are the surveys that you can add as a part of your website instead of a pop-up that appears for a brief time and under specific circumstances.
+Website embed surveys are the ones you can add as a part of your website instead of a popup that appears briefly and under specific circumstances.

 Website embeds can be the surveys you add to the code of your website, such as the lead generation forms like this: